GeoscienceAustralia/hiperseis/seismic/gps_corrections/README.md

 1. Visualize the estimated raw corrections to ensure they are feasible to fit lines to.
 1. Compute clusters of quasi-linear segments and *iteratively tune the cluster distance coefficients* to ensure optimal clustering.
-1. Once happy with the clustering, perform linear regression on each cluster and re-check visual fit.
+1. Once happy with the clustering, perform spline curve regression on each cluster and re-check visual fit.
-1. Export the linearized clock corrections to csv file.
+1. Export the regressed (smoothed) clock corrections to csv file.

 The resultant clock corrections can then be ingested into other scripts, such as inversion codes or even the GPS clock analysis scripts themselves.